LAST UPDATE MADE ON 25/12/2020

 1.4.
 Business and taxation ordinary rules do not apply to the occasional reimbursements of currency, which might be required for the production, packaging, or expedition of gadgets and other kind of items created by, or reserved to, the members.

 a) C.E.O.
-(Chief Executive Officer): the member of the Leading Committee member who directs any staff activity.
+(Chief Executive Officer): member of the Board of Directors who directs and coordinates the activities of the staff.

-e) IVAcars: computer software used by pilots and air traffic controllers to generate and upload the “Pirep” document to the virtual airline site.
+d) IVAcars: the program used by pilots and flight controllers to generate and send the document called ‘pirep’ to the virtual airline website.

-f) I.V.A.O.: acronym for the “International Virtual Aviation Organization”, the entity providing an international networking platform for flight simulation and virtual air traffic control.
+e) VAT: abbreviation of “International Virtual Aviation Organization”, the organization that manages an international telematic platform for flight simulation and virtual air traffic control on the internet.

-h) Pirep: abbreviation of the terms “pilot report”, that is the file documenting the execution of a flight schedule, by recording all relevant data on the pilot’s (or flight controller’s) PC and by uploading the data to the dedicated server through the software named “IVAcars”.
+g) Pirep: abbreviation of the English term “pilot report”; indicates the computer document certifying the execution of a predetermined flight leg, recording the data on the pilot’s (or flight controller’s) computer and sending them to the appropriate registration server using the “IVAcars” software.

 3.1.
 Group leadership is devolved to a Leading Committee, numbering from two to four members, with a President and a Vice President.